Skip to content

 Configuration File

 GodotIQ is configured via a .godotiq.json file in your Godot project root (next to project.godot).
-All keys are optional — an empty {} or no file at all uses sensible defaults.
+All keys are optional.
+An empty {} or no file at all uses sensible defaults.

 For practical examples and common configurations, see Configuration.